Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the morning of October 21, UK time, Man Utd fans received shocking news when Sir Bobby Charlton passed away.
-After 3 years of struggling with dementia, he passed away peacefully surrounded by his family.
+After 3 years of struggling with dementia, he passed away peacefully with his family members.

 The symbol of Old Trafford and England has passed away forever, but his contributions and legacy will live on forever with football fans in the foggy island nation.

-The pain of seeing teammates die in the Munich disaster
+The torment of seeing teammates die in the Munich disaster

 " Why me, why did I survive ?", Sir Bobby Charlton wrote in his autobiography.
 Those were the tormenting, inner words of Bobby Charlton as he escaped the Munich disaster.